Priyasakhi: Plot

-Priya is miserable but still decides to carry out the term for Sakhi and mentions to her mother about her situation.
+Priya is miserable but still decides to carry the baby to term for Sakhi and mentions to her mother about her situation.
 Priya's mother makes an appointment for her to have an abortion.
 Sakhi finds out in time and rushes to the hospital where a reluctant Priya is being pulled towards the operation theatre by her mother.
 Priya is injured at the hospital in an accident and Sakhi takes her back to his home to recover.
-How she doesn't lose the baby.
-They fight again, followed by another fight and Sakhi forgetting Priya's birthday and later wishing her.
+They fight again, and Sakhi forgets Priya's birthday and belatedly wishes her.
 On her birthday before the party, Priya finds her old diary in Sakhi's suitcase, and the two have an epic argument in which she accuses him of tricking her into loving and marrying him.
-Sakhi hits her in front of guests and she leaves to go to her parents' house and expresses her desire to get divorced, and also to abort the child.
+Sakhi hits her in front of guests and she leaves to her parents' house.
+She expresses her desire to get divorced, and also to abort the child.
 Sakhi challenges her decision and takes her to court.
-The judge rules that Priya will have to have the baby after which, custody goes to Sakhi.
-Sakhi moves into Priya's parents' house with her in order to take care of his unborn child, claiming he doesn't trust them, as they might try to abort his baby.
+The judge rules that Priya will have to continue her pregnancy after which the baby's custody goes to Sakhi.
+Sakhi moves into Priya's parents' house with her to take care of his unborn child, claiming he doesn't trust them, as they might try to abort his baby.
 After delivery, Priya moves back in with Sakhi's family for a period of two months, to feed and care for the child.
 As time passes, Priya becomes extremely attached to the child and is unwilling to leave.
 She eventually agrees to give full custody to Sakhi since she sees how much he loves the baby.

 Heartbroken, Priya leaves with her parents.
-In the car, her mother happily speaks of another possible husband for Priya while Priya is devastated to leave Sakhi and her child.
+In the car, her mother happily speaks of another possible husband for Priya while Priya is devastated to leave Sakhi and their child.
 Finally, Priya's father stands up to his wife and encourages Priya to reconcile with her husband.
 Priya gets out of the car and stands on the road, unsure of what to do and where to go.
-Sakhi meets her on the streets.
+Sakhi meets her on the street.
 The two ask each other for forgiveness and reconcile.